 What’s in the setup of a solar panel system?
 What components do you need?

 When it comes to solar panels, you have multiple options regarding the type of panel (monocrystalline, polycrystalline, thin-film) and the manufacturer.
 The solar panel technology you choose should depend on the type of installation and your preference.
 For example, if you’re installing a ground mounted system then you probably have a good amount of land available.
 This means you have the space to install more standard efficiency panels and spend less upfront.
-If you’re installing on a roof with restricted amounts of space available for solar panels, then high-efficiency, monocrystalline panels can help produce more electricity to maximize your savings.
+If you’re installing on a roof with restricted amounts of space available for solar panels, then high-efficiency, monocrystalline panels – like those from SunPower, LG, or REC – can help produce more electricity to maximize your savings.
 Many solar shoppers will choose high-efficiency panels even if they don’t require them because they prefer to install fewer panels overall.

 Racking and mounting equipment